 Celebrate Girl Scouting and Michigan state parks with the third annual Girl Scouts Love State Parks Weekend.
 From ecology to recreation, stewardship and camping, there are countless ways to get outdoors and enjoy state parks!
 To participate, contact your local council, find in-person and self-guided programs near you and learn how to earn your Girl Scouts Love State Parks patch.

 Conservation Stewardship Award

 To honor scouts who make a commitment to participating with the DNR in stewardship of Michigan's natural resources, we have created a Conservation Stewardship Award.
 By completing activities and other scout achievements and providing conservation stewardship service hours, younger scouts can earn a stewardship patch and older scouts are eligible to earn a stewardship medal.
 Older scouts are also eligible to receive pins to attach to the medal after completing additional achievements and stewardship hours.

-- Questions and Answers About Conservation Stewardship Awards
+- Questions and answers about Conservation Stewardship Awards

-- Girl Scout Conservation Stewardship Requirements
+- Girl Scout Conservation Stewardship Award requirements

-- Boy Scout Conservation Stewardship Requirements
+- Boy Scout Conservation Stewardship requirements

-- Conservation Stewardship Award Application - Girl Scouts
+- Conservation Stewardship Award application - Girl Scouts

-- Conservation Stewardship Award Application - Boy Scouts
+- Conservation Stewardship Award application - Boy Scouts